 Are CEUs offered for this symposium?

-Rush University Medical Center designates this live activity for 5.25 AMA PRA Category 1 Credit(s)™.
+For Medicine: Rush University Medical Center designates this live activity for a maximum of 5.50 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

-Rush University Medical Center designates this live activity for 5.25 nursing contact hour(s).
-This activity is being presented without bias and without commercial support.
+For Nursing: Rush University Medical Center designates this live activity for a maximum of 5.50 nursing contact hour(s).

 What do I need to attend sessions?